Environmental science

 Environmental science is an academic field that integrates the physical, biological, and mathematical sciences to study the environment and solve environmental problems.
 It uses an integrated, quantitative, and interdisciplinary approach to analyze environmental systems and emerged from the fields of natural history and medicine during the Enlightenment.
 It is considered interdisciplinary because it is an integration of various fields such as: biology, chemistry, physics, geology, engineering, sociology, and ecology.

-Environmental science came alive as a substantive, active field of scientific investigation in the 1960s and 1970s driven by, the need for a multi-disciplinary approach to analyze complex environmental problems, the arrival of substantive environmental laws requiring specific environmental protocols of investigation, and the growing public awareness of a need for action in addressing environmental problems.
+Environmental science came alive as a substantive, active field of scientific investigation in the 1960s and 1970s, driven by the need for a multi-disciplinary approach to analyze complex environmental problems, as well as the arrival of substantive environmental laws requiring specific environmental protocols of investigation, and the growing public awareness of a need for action in addressing environmental problems.
 Events that spurred this development included the publication of Rachel Carson's landmark environmental book Silent Spring along with major environmental issues becoming public, such as the 1969 Santa Barbara oil spill, and the Cuyahoga River of Cleveland, Ohio "catching fire", also in 1969.

 Terminology

-In common usage, "environmental science" and "ecology" are often used interchangeably, but technically, ecology refers only to the study of organisms and their interactions with each other as well as how they interrelate with environment.
+In common usage, "environmental science" and "ecology" are often used interchangeably, but technically, ecology refers only to the study of organisms and their interactions with each other as well as how they interrelate with the environment.
 Ecology could be considered a subset of environmental science, which also could involve purely chemical or public health issues (for example) ecologists would be unlikely to study.
 In practice, there are considerable similarities between the work of ecologists and other environmental scientists.
 There is substantial overlap between ecology and environmental science with the disciplines of fisheries, forestry, and wildlife.

 Environmental studies incorporates more of the social sciences for understanding human relationships, perceptions and policies towards the environment.
 Environmental engineering focuses on design and technology for improving environmental quality in every aspect.